newz2000/dungeon-game/README.md

 # Matt's Dungeon Game

-Me and my son created this game as an exercise to help him learn programming.
-We started out with a peace of paper and some dice.
-We then began to replace the parts fo the game that used the dice with a bit of Python code.
+My son and I created this game as an exercise to help him learn programming.
+We started out with a piece of paper and some dice.
+We then began to replace the parts of the game that used the dice with a bit of Python code.
 Eventually we had alost the entire game in python, with the exception of the map.

 ## To play: